nemediano/canalREH/docs/biblio.md

 1. Poesia
     1. Timur-Lang (Timur-Lang)
     1. El signo de la guadaña (The Sign of the Sickle)
-    1. La partida de Sigurd a Jerusalén (he Outgoing of Sigurd the Jerusalem-Farer)
+    1. La partida de Sigurd a Jerusalén (The Outgoing of Sigurd the Jerusalem-Farer)

 ### Los hijos del odio y otras historias de detectives